Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Binary Classification Results

 \subsubsection{Loss Results}

-Figures \ref{fig:exp1Loss} through \ref{fig:exp4Loss} present the generator (orange) and discriminator (blue) loss curves over 100 epochs for the four experimental configurations.
-By comparing these curves, we can observe distinct patterns of convergence and training stability in each model.
+Figures \ref{fig:exp1Loss} through \ref{fig:exp4Loss} present the generator (orange) and discriminator (blue) mean loss curves, aggregated over four independent runs for each of the four experimental configurations.
+The shaded regions represent the standard deviation, providing insight into the consistency and stability of the training dynamics across different random initializations.
+By comparing these curves, we can observe distinct patterns of convergence, training stability, and adversarial interaction in each model.

-\paragraph{Experiment 1: Classical Generator with Classical Discriminator} In this baseline model, the discriminator's loss starts at a moderate level and gradually declines before stabilizing in the lower loss range.
-Concurrently, the generator's loss rises steadily for the first 30 epochs and then plateaus in the 4-5 range.
-This interplay suggests that the classical discriminator consistently learns to classify real and fake samples, while the classical generator, although initially challenged, manages to stabilize at a moderately high loss-implying it continues to struggle against the discriminator without collapsing.
+\paragraph{Experiment 1: Classical Generator with Classical Discriminator} In this baseline model, the discriminator's loss starts at approximately 0.7 and gradually declines before stabilizing in the lower loss range.
+Concurrently, the generator's loss rises steadily from approximately 2.4 to the 5.0--5.5 range.
+This interplay suggests that the classical discriminator becomes increasingly effective at separating real and fake samples during training.
+The relatively narrow standard deviation bands across epochs indicate that this behavior is consistent across runs.
+While the classical generator avoids immediate collapse, the high terminal loss suggests that it struggles to produce samples that can effectively challenge the discriminator as training progresses.

 \paragraph{Experiment 2: Classical Generator with Hybrid Discriminator.} In this experiment, only the discriminator incorporates a quantum block.
-The discriminator's loss drops more sharply in the early epochs but then stabilizes at very low levels, reflecting a heightened capacity to distinguish real from fake images.
-The generator's loss, meanwhile, spikes significantly (peaking around epoch 30) and remains at a higher overall level compared to Experiment 1.
-This behavior indicates that the quantum-enhanced discriminator provides a stronger adversary, pushing the classical generator to higher and somewhat more volatile loss values.
+The discriminator's loss drops more sharply in the early epochs (from roughly 0.8 to very low levels within the first 15--20 epochs) before stabilizing at very low levels, reflecting a heightened capacity to distinguish real from fake images.
+The generator's loss, meanwhile, rises rapidly and fluctuates throughout training.
+The comparatively wide standard deviation region in this experiment indicates greater variability across runs, suggesting that the quantum-enhanced discriminator provides a stronger adversary, pushing the classical generator to more volatile loss values.

-\paragraph{Experiment 3: Hybrid Generator with Classical Discriminator} When the generator is augmented with a quantum block, but the discriminator remains classical, the discriminator's loss stabilizes above zero but does not exhibit the sudden drops seen in Experiment 2.
-The generator's loss remains elevated, though more steadily, suggesting that the quantum generator may be producing more complex or higher-quality samples.
-Consequently, the classical discriminator faces a consistent challenge, but its slower decline indicates that it is still adapting effectively without being overwhelmed.